llpeterson/e2e/udp.md

 level of demultiplexing, thereby allowing multiple application processes on each host to share the network.
-Aside from this requirement, the transport protocol adds no other functionality to the best-effort service provideaird by the underlying network.
+Aside from this requirement, the transport protocol adds no other functionality to the best-effort service provided by the underlying network.
 The Internet's User Datagram Protocol is an example of such a transport protocol.

 The only interesting issue in such a protocol is the form of the address